adeen-atif/MPI-Cluster/README.md

-# Making an MPI Cluster using two computers on the same LAN
+# Making an MPI Cluster within a LAN